Minimum Entangling Power is Close to Its Maximum: Abstract

 \section{Abstract}

 Given a quantum gate $U$ acting on a bipartite quantum system, its maximum (average, minimum) entangling power is the maximum (average, minimum) entanglement generation with respect to certain entanglement measure when the inputs are restricted to be product states.
-In this paper, we mainly focus on the 'weakest' one, i.e., the minimum entangling power, among all these entangling powers.
-We show that, by choosing von Neumann entropy of reduced density operator or Schmidt rank as entanglement measure , even the 'weakest' entangling power is generically very close to its maximal possible entanglement generation.
+In this paper, we mainly focus on the ``weakest" one, i.e., the minimum entangling power, among all these entangling powers.
+We show that, by choosing von Neumann entropy of reduced density operator or Schmidt rank as entanglement measure, even the ``weakest" entangling power is generically very close to the maximum possible value of the entanglement measure.
 In other words, maximum, average and minimum entangling powers are generically close.
 We then study minimum entangling power with respect to other Lipschitiz-continuous entanglement measures and generalize our results to multipartite quantum systems.

 As a straightforward application, a random quantum gate will almost surely be an intrinsically fault-tolerant entangling device that will always transform every low-entangled state to near-maximally entangled state.